Certifying Analytical Laboratories (216-RICR-60-05-5)

 In addition to revocation or suspension of certificates granted, any person who violates the statutory or regulatory provisions of this Part shall be subject to the sanctions of R.I.
 Gen. Laws § 23-16.2-13.

-All hearings and reviews required under the provision of this Part will be held in accordance with the Rules and Regulations Governing the Practices and Procedures Before the Rhode Island Department of Health and Access to Public Records of the Department of Health.
+All hearings and reviews required under the provision of this Part will be held in accordance with Practices and Procedures Before the Rhode Island Department of Health (Part of this Title) and Access to Public Records (Part of this Title).

 |Chapter||60||Laboratories and Medical Examiner|